-The end of the financial year is quickly approaching and getting your finances in shape will be top of mind for many busy practitioners.
+The end of the financial year is quickly approaching and getting your finances in shape will be top of mind for many busy professionals.

 BOQ Specialist’s Gavin Brandenburger reviews the advantages of the current tax deductions for small businesses.
-“Working with dental, medical and veterinary professionals for over 25 years, we know that getting finances in order is one of many tasks on the ‘to do before 30 June’ list.
+“Working with dental, medical, veterinary and accounting professionals for over 25 years, we know that getting finances in order is one of many tasks on the ‘to do before 30 June’ list.
 To help make the process run smoothly we’ve pulled out some of the key points to consider in order to get the most out of the deductions,” Mr Brandenburger said.